GizmoKnPi/LoRa-Based-Electric-Distribution-Line-Monitoring-System/README.md

-#  Real-Time Smart Distribution Fault Detection System
+#  LoRa Based Electric Distribution Line Monitoring System

 A real-time **grid monitoring and fault detection system** utilizing **ESP32**, **Current Transformers (CTs)**, **Voltage sensors**, and **LoRa communication** for pole-to-substation data transfer.
 The system integrates with **MQTT** and a **Web GUI Dashboard** for monitoring, fault visualization, and system restoration.